sf-wdi-24/modules/week-02-ajax-and-js-objects/day-04/module-02/readme.md

 1. Set the prototype of the subclass (the class that will get methods and properties from its parent, which is also known as the superclass) to a new instance of the superclass.

 2. Set the constructor of the subclass to its constructor function.
-We need to do this, because the subclass's constructor was overwritten when the prototype was set to the superclass.
+We need to do this, because the subclass's constructor gets overwritten when we set the prototype to an instance of the superclass.

 ```js
 function Person(name) {